mikael-ros/mikael-ros/README.md

 _and use the following [tools 🧰](tools.md)._

 > [!NOTE]
-> I just pre-released [**Slumper**](https://www.github.com/mikael-ros/slumper), a study tool for randomizing tasks!
+> I just released [**Slumper**](https://www.github.com/mikael-ros/slumper), a study tool for randomizing tasks!
 Do take a visit if you feel inclined to, it's almost finished :)

 ---
 <details closed>